Breast Cancer Screening

 The Central & East London Breast Screening Service provides breast screening services for women in Camden (and other North London boroughs) who are over 50 years old.

-Every three years, Camden resident women aged 50 to 70 are automatically invited to the breast screening service at Kentish Town Health Centre.
+Every three years, Camden resident women aged 50 to 70 are automatically invited to the breast screening service.

 Women that have missed an appointment can re-book at any time by calling t: 020 3465 6631